 There are many free form plugins for WordPress, but these are often simple and limited in their functionality.
-Meanwhile, premium form plugins, like Gravity Forms, allow you to do much more with customizing your forms and handling the data you receive from filled-out forms.
+Meanwhile, premium form plugins like Gravity Forms allow you to do much more with customizing your forms and handling the data you receive from completed forms.

 What is Gravity Forms?

 Gravity Forms is a premium WordPress plugin that lets you create forms to place on your website.
 With this plugin, you can add contact forms, quizzes, and surveys to your website with ease.
 It is popular for features like conditional formatting, which automatically shows or hides certain questions based on users' answers to previous questions, and routing, which directs form submissions to email addresses specified in the contents in the form submission.